Fermion-parity qubit in a proximitized double quantum dot: Parameter noise

+where $\hbar \omega_{0}^{(0)}$ is the qubit frequency at the operating point as given by Eq.~\eqref{eq:omega0_with_Zeeman}.
 The first correction arises from the quadratic dependence of the energy of the local even parity states of the individual dots on the level energy $\varepsilon_\nu + U_\nu/2$ around the sweet spot.
 The second correction describes a modification of the tunneling between these states due to the change of the Andreev bound state superposition by detuning $\varepsilon_\nu$.
 In Eq. \eqref{eq:omega01^(2)_detuning}, we neglected a term describing second-order processes involving high-energy states $|\lambdap\rangle_\nu$ with a symmetric superposition of $|0\rangle_\nu$ and $|2\rangle_\nu$, see App.~\ref{app:decoherence} for the full result.
 These states are separated from the qubit subspace by an energy difference of the order of $2\Gamma_\nu$.

-The matrix element $\langle \qubitp | \frac{d\hat{H}}{d\varepsilon_\nu} | \qubitm \rangle = 0$ at the sweet spot.
-Thus we have $\Gamma_{\text{rel}}^{\varepsilon_\nu} = 0$ independent of the tunneling strength.
-Both the Bloch-Redfield dephasing rate and relaxation rate are zero at the sweet spot, $\varepsilon_\nu + U_\nu/2 = 0$ and $\phi = \pi$.
-We note that due to the quadratic dependence of the spectrum on the level energy $\varepsilon_\nu$, there are higher-order contributions to the dephasing that are not captured by the Bloch-Redfield dephasing rate.
-These contributions however depend on the detailed form of the noise power spectral density and the time scale.
-Corresponding expressions can be found in Ref.~\cite{IthierPRB2005}.
+Notice that for both weak- and strong-tunneling regimes, there is a common-mode fluctuation given by the zeros of the factors of the two correction terms in Eq.~\eqref{eq:omega01^(2)_detuning} that leaves the qubit frequency invariant, and thus does not lead to dephasing.